unremarkable-technology/book/src/README.md

 - Tooling: missing, lacks dependency and visualisation
 - Not reacting to industry learnings: Wardley Maps, Residuality Theory, vibe coding
+- Missing key focus areas like:
+  * Platform engineering / developer experience
+  * AI / Data
+  * Business and product alignment
+  * Governance / ethics
+  * Multi-cloud / cross-platform and vendor

-If we're going to create *Well-Architected II*, it has to be
-**data-driven, cross-vendor, lean, and effective** - the sort of
-framework that just works.
+If we're going to create *Well-Architected II*, it has to be **data-driven, cross-vendor, lean, and effective** - the sort of framework that just works.

+---

 [^1]: I know it *should* be `.two`, but sadly there's no such TLD yet - so
 `.to` it is.
-Hopefully this reinforces WA2's practicality over theory.
+A small reminder that WA2 should be practical over theoretical.